Auchincruive Waggonway: History

 Writing in 1811 Aiton records that "Richard Oswald of Auchincruive, Esq; formed, some years ago, an iron rail-way, from his coal-works to near the town of Ayr, but could not obtain liberty to carry it through the Burgh-acres, to the harbour."
 Aiton also notes that "Taylor Esq; has made a rail-way, of nearly the same length, from his coal-pits, in the lands of Newton, to the north harbour of Ayr."

 By 1792 the waggonway had reached Ayr harbour and a report of 1807 indicates that the old waggonway had been completely replaced.

 The waggonway was still in active use in 1838 when the Glasgow, Paisley, Kilmarnock and Ayr Railway was constructed with its terminus north of the river in Newton and this necessitated the construction of a level manned crossing with gates.
-The act authorising the construction of the line included an amendment that prevented the company from interfering with the waggonway's operation.
+The Glasgow, Paisley, Kilmarnock and Ayr Railway Act 1837 (7 Will.
+4 & 1 Vict. c. cxvii), the act of Parliament authorising the construction of the line, included an amendment that prevented the company from interfering with the waggonway's operation.
 The GPK&AR's successor was the Glasgow & South Western Railway and they also were prevented from disrupting the smooth running of the waggonway when they extend their line south of the river.

 By 1837 the waggonway had been extended to Whitletts and by 1838 it had extended to Dalmilling, reaching the Thorneyflat area after 1838 and the Auchincruive pits by 1846.
 Annbank was in use by the 1860s and had closed by 1872.